The Waste Authority is established under the Waste Avoidance and Resource Recovery Act 2007 to:

-- advising and making recommendations to the Minister for the Environment on matters relating to the Waste Avoidance and Resource Recovery Act 2007.
+- provide strategic and policy advice to the Minister on matters relating to Waste Avoidance and Resource Recovery Act 2007